BlvkRoot/Calculator/README.md

 # Calculator
-I this project I developed calculator using plain CSS, HTML AND JAVASCRIPT.
+In this project I developed calculator using plain CSS, HTML AND JAVASCRIPT.